dtcooper/tomato/docs/concepts.md

         asset5 -- randomly\nselected\nfrom rotator --- rotator5
     ```

+    !!!note "Stop sets and ***generated*** stop sets"

+        Note, the above is a so-called "generated" stop set.
+It's an actual stop set
+        that is played in the desktop client.
+We refer to these as _generated_
+        because Tomato picks (or generates) individual assets to play.

 ### Relationship Diagram

 Here's a simple relationship diagram for the entities described above.